Table Of Contents

 Or will he keep leading with the same vigor?

-We have scoured the latest news, statements from BJP leaders, and public sentiment to bring you the whole picture.
+We have scoured the latest news, statements from BJP leaders, and public sentiment to provide you with the complete picture.

 No Official Retirement Plan in Sight